evkx/evkx.github.io/content/models/rivian/r1/R1T_Quad-Motor_AWD/_index.md

 ---
 title: Rivian R1T Quad-Motor AWD
 linktitle: "R1T Quad-Motor AWD"
 description: "Rivian R1T Quad-Motor AWD is an all-electric Pickup Truck with a EPA range of up to 516 km (321 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true